 Meat and dairy compromise the microbiome, our main producer of immunity.

-A Focus on Vaccines and medical preparedness alone misses a lot of important factors that contributed to the pandemic.
+A Focus on Vaccines and medical preparedness alone miss a lot of important factors that contributed to the pandemic.

 Will we be prepared for a highly contagious virus with a higher mortality rate next time?
 Vaccines and medications take time to be developed and produced for specific strains of viruses.